Fast growing palm trees can more quickly help you get that backyard tropical look you've wanted.

 Here at Mission: Palm Trees

-Choose your fast growing palm trees accordingly, so your new palm purchase will be successfully planted & growing well in your environment.
-Once you know that, move along to your own property's details.
+Choose your fast growing palm trees accordingly.
+So your new palm will be successful & grow well in your environment.
+Once you know that, move along to specifics of your own property.

 Another to check on, is your property's soil conditions.

 The pH level is very, very important.
 Palms can't use most Needed Soil Nutrients if the pH is too high (alkaline).
 Ideally soil pH should be from 6.0 to 7.0.
-That's somewhat acidic, up to the neutral point.
+That's slightly acidic.

-Also remember to test the soil where you'll be planting your fast-growing palm tree.
-A different spot on your property can have an entirely different pH level.
+Testing the soil exactly where you'll be planting your fast-growing palm tree is a good idea.
+A different area on your property can have an entirely different pH level.

-We recommend a better idea for U.S. soil testing is with Your Local Extension Service, as it will be most accurate & reliable.
+We recommend that the best idea for U.S. soil testing is with Your Local Extension Service.
+Their report will be most accurate & reliable.
 They typically charge a fee.

 FTC Disclosure: If you purchase via a link/ ad on this site, we may earn a small royalty.
 There's no added cost to you.
 Thanks much for any looks/ orders!
 Details>